sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/google_sheets/index.md

     ![UPDATE](images/42.png)

-??? note "If your using BYOC deployemnt"
+??? note "If your using AWS deployemnt"

     These are the paramaters you'll need to be filled out.
 We will see how to get them below.
     ![UPDATE](images/65.png)